 - jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan developed with the FATF to address the deficiencies

-MoUs are designed to help EEA regulators supervise compliance with the AIFMD requirements when a non-EEA entity is involved in the management or marketing of an alternative investment fund (AIF) within the EEA or where the AIF is established in a non-EEA jurisdiction.
+MoUs are designed to help us supervise compliance with the AIFMD requirements when a non-UK entity is involved in the management or marketing of an AIF within the UK, or where the AIF is established in a overseas jurisdiction.

-EEA AIFMs must not privately place non-EEA AIFs in the UK unless the applicable MoU is in place.
+UK AIFMs must not privately place non-UK AIFs in the UK unless the applicable MoU is in place.

-It is the responsibility of firms to check whether there is an MoU in place before applying, as not doing so may result in the failure of an application or supervision/enforcement action for breaching applicable rules.
+It is the responsibility of firms to check whether there is an MoU in place before applying.
+Not doing so may result in the failure of an application or supervision/enforcement action for breaching applicable rules.

 We have signed MoUs with the organisations listed below.